-Typically, tenants like to move into a home that is clean, well-kept, and may even feature high-end finishes.
-As such, turnkey properties that are updated and move-in-ready are highly-desirable among potential tenants.
+Typically, residents like to move into a home that is clean, well-kept, and may even feature high-end finishes.
+As such, turnkey properties that are updated and move-in-ready are highly-desirable among potential residents.
 This means you’ll be able to fill vacancies faster and easier.

 Many investors are opposed to turnkey properties because you can almost always get a fixer-upper for far cheaper.
 The fact is, though, that those homes may require substantial updates, renovations, and even specialized maintenance moving forward.

 While you may need to spend a bit more upfront when investing in a turnkey home, expenses after the purchase are often lower and more predictable.
 You may also be able to charge more in rent because, as mentioned above, residents tend to prefer newer homes.

 Investing in the right property is critical to ensure secure and steady cash flow from the turnkey investment.
 An ideal property can provide an excellent long-term outcome, but real estate purchases are a big decision.
 So, before signing on the dotted line, look for a property that is poised to turn out profitable.

 You can follow the steps below to find the right property that matches your investment needs:

 Suggested reading: 6 Factors to Consider When Choosing a Neighborhood to Invest In

 While turnkey properties can cut down on maintenance requests, the occasional issue is sure to slip through, not to mention screening renters, collecting rent, and managing resident communications.
 Because not everyone has the time to deal with the many activities that come along with being a landlord, some investors choose to work with a property manager who manages everything on their behalf.

 The right property manager will have extensive experience in all facets of management, including working with turnkey investors like yourself.